Myths about how hep C is spread

 The risk for all of the above might increase if you have them performed in a developing country where rules about health standards may not exist, or workers may not have good knowledge about sterilisation and infection control.
 Also, because the rate of hepatitis virus among the population may be higher in developing countries, the risk of equipment coming into contact with infected blood also increases.

 Medical care in developing countries.
 Moderate to low risk

-In some developing countries, the blood used for transfusions is not properly screened for hep C. Also, surgical equipment is sometimes not well sterilised, which means there’s a risk it may still have very small amounts of the hep C virus on it and can infect other people.
+In some developing countries, the blood used for transfusions is not properly screened for hep C. Also, surgical equipment is sometimes not well sterilised, which means that there is a risk it may still have very small amounts of the hep C virus on it and can infect other people.
 In Australia, the blood used for transfusions has been screened for hep C since 1990, and is very safe.
 But there is a low risk in Australia that some procedures involving blood may be performed by workers who do not have a good understanding of sterile procedure and infection control.

 Sharing of drug snorting equipment.
 Low risk

 When people use a straw for sniffing a drug, the lining inside the nose can easily be damaged and small amounts of blood can get onto the straw.
 If the straw is passed to another person to use, this blood (which may have the virus in it) can get in the second person’s bloodstream if the straw damages their nasal lining as well.